KaluOkorie/AirportDB-/README.md

         *   `AuditLog` Table: To see the security tracking in action.

 3.  **Run Example Queries:**
     *   The project includes hypothetical data.
-Try running `SELECT * FROM EmployeeRevenueBreakdown;` to see the revenue analysis view.
+    *   Try running `SELECT * FROM EmployeeRevenueBreakdown;` to see the revenue analysis view or any other querry.

 ---